rayyamhk/Matrix.js/README.md

 @param { Boolean } optimized - Returns [P, LU] if it is true, [P, L, U] if it is false
 @return { Array } - Returns the LUP decomposition of matrix
 ```
 Find the LUP decomposition of a matrix, where L is lower triangular matrix which diagonal entries are always 1, U is upper triangular matrix, and P is permutation matrix.
+It is implemented using Gaussian Elimination with Partial Pivoting.
+The reason of using Partial Pivoting is to reduce the error caused by floating-point arithmetic.
+If you choose the optimized algorithm, both L and U are merged into one matrix in order to improve performance.
 ```
 const A = new Matrix([
   [4, 3],